 The End of the End of History.
 The fall of the Iron Curtain in 1989 and the subsequent demise of the Soviet Union exposed the ideology of communism for what it was nearly a century and half after it was first defined by Karl Marx: the most effective ideology in history for genocide, with the death toll reaching nearly 100m dead in the 20th century.
 The speed of communism’s collapse around the world and the details of 50 years of totalitarian misrule in Central and Eastern Europe thoroughly discredited the ideology as an alternative to the liberal democracy prevailing in the West.
 Following a century that saw absolute monarchies replaced in turn by democracies, fascism and communism, often within the same country and even decade, liberal democracy at the close of the last century was the last man standing, exultantly proclaimed as the “end point of mankind's ideological evolution and the universalization of Western liberal democracy as the final form of human government”.

 Stepping on to the world stage during the first half of the 20th century, liberal democracy replaced the older imperialist political and economic models that had prevailed since the Industrial Revolution and ushered in a more inclusive global capitalist model.
-This model, based on the free movement of goods people and ideas, enabled more value to accumulate outside of imperial power centres, which had previously controlled the flow of trade with their dependent colonial bases.
+This model, based on the free movement of goods people and ideas, enabled more value to accumulate outside of imperial power “There is also the so-called liberal idea, which has outlived its purpose.
+Our western partners have admitted that some elements of the liberal idea, such as multiculturalism, are no longer tenable.”
+Russian President Vladimir Putin centres, which had previously controlled the flow of trade with their dependent colonial bases.
 Given America’s extremely successful, and relative to others, extreme model of economic liberalism, the promulgation of American led values replaced British imperial ones.
 The success of liberal democracy was fuelled by advances in science and technology which enabled the mass spread of products, medicines, food, formal employment and other benefits.
 These advances required the spread of education based on reasoning rather than faith and led to unprecedented levels of knowledge creation and innovation in the 20th Century, alongside increasing specialisation and expertise to develop the breakthroughs in medicines, energy, food sciences and everything else needed to sustain what has become the greatest civilisation in history.
 The success of each of these liberal societies required more and more learned people, essentially knowledge workers, to develop the intellectual property to keep the system working.

 The past two decades have shaken optimists’ certainty about the ‘End of History’.
-9/11 and the subsequent ‘War on Terror’ began a new period of questioning of both America’s power and its political and economic system.
+9/11 and the subsequent ‘War “Whoever claims that liberal democracy is obsolete also claims that freedoms are obsolete, that the rule of law is obsolete and that human rights are obsolete…What I find really obsolete are authoritarianism, personality cults, the rule of oligarchs.
+Even if sometimes they may seem effective.”
+Donald Tusk, European Council President on Terror’ began a new period of questioning of both America’s power and its political and economic system.
 A further shock came in 2008 with the Global Financial Crisis, triggered by the collapse of American banks, revealing the risks of the unchecked capitalist financial systems that had become normal in America.
 This shook the confidence of nations the world over in America’s model of capitalism.
 China’s path, in an important policy reversal, began to diverge sharply from America’s, whose capitalism was now labelled among analysts and media, somewhat pejoratively, ‘Neoliberalism’.
 China’s continued economic success and its apparent ability to grow without the adoption of liberal democracy put into doubt the link between liberal democracy and prosperity, particularly in the developing world.
 As the world entered the second decade of the 21st century, China’s authoritarian system with its own brand of state capitalism, and Russia’s return, at least politically, to the world stage, provided two examples of alternative paths to wealth and power that other countries could follow to promote their own development.
 As a result, both democracy and capitalism suffered globally, with 2018 marking the 13th year of consecutive decline of global freedom, with both global economic and political freedom in the world trending downwards.
 However, despite these challenges in the developing world and the formation of powerful opponents, liberal democracy had never been successfully challenged in the West itself since the end of the Second World War, until now.

 The Emergence of National Populism.
-The rise of national populism in western countries in the past decade represents a home-grown challenge to liberal democracy, a competing ideology that calls into question many of liberal democracy’s core tenants, including those that enabled its success against its former competitors, such as the Soviet Union.
+The rise of national populism in western countries in the past decade represents a home-grown challenge to liberal democracy, a competing ideology that calls into question many of liberal democracy’s core tenants, including those that enabled its success against its former competitors, such as The geo-politically critical shift has been from competing ideological blocs - US-style capitalism vs. Soviet-style communism - to competing ideologies within and across nations; dividing families, communities, nations and international superstructures from the inside, the world over the Soviet Union.
 The success of national populism has been rapid and comprehensive in a way that would have been impossible to predict even a decade ago.
 National populism has spread from what appeared to be, at first, an isolated phenomena, the Brexit referendum in the UK and the 2016 US presidential election, to countries like Italy, Sweden, Austria and Hungary, in which populists have risen to form or join governments, and then on to the EU, where populists have won a sufficient number of parliamentary seats to have a voice in the Union.
 In the West national populism, dedicated to the abandonment of liberal values, is now the leading ideology of the government of the current superpower, the US, of the last great empire, the UK, and is gaining traction in the European Union, the most significant peace and prosperity project of post-World War nations.

 National populism, at its core, is partly a response to the unaddressed imbalances created under liberal democracy.
 For all the progress and prosperity it has created, liberal democracy alone does not provide solutions to all of society’s problems, and how individual countries implement their democracies and capitalist systems matters to the outcomes that they achieve.
 In many cases liberal democracy has also led to income inequality, social imbalances and increasingly unaffordable welfare systems.
 Despite none of these inequities leaving citizens in the West anywhere near as impoverished as populations without liberal democracy in the developing world, they have stoked a level of protest and backlash that have created an existential challenge for the West.
 The key dislocations that have paved the way for national populism include: